jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_use_synonyms.md

 ![Creation of a synonyms analyzer](synonyms1.png)

-Here are the tokens created by this analyzer when search query is "a great pc":
+Here are the tokens created by this analyzer during a query when keywords are "A great PC":

 ![Test results](synonyms2.png)